The Potential of Citizen Platforms for Requirements Engineering of Large Socio-Technical Software Systems: Conclusion

 This short vision paper presented preliminary but novel ideas about a potential use of citizen platforms for requirements engineering of large public sector socio-technical systems.
 In contrast to the crowd-sourcing ideas already presented in the requirements engineering literature, these platforms are essentially about consensus-seeking through deliberation, including on potentially controversial or otherwise hot political topics.

 By and large, these platforms have been previously used for politics and policies, not implementations based on the policies enacted.
 In terms of governance of large public sector socio-technical systems, both citizens and stakeholders exert pressure upon political decision-makers who enact new technology regulations~\cite{Musil20}.
 By implication, in order to reach the full potential of civic engagement, citizen platforms could (or should) be used for both the formulation of technology policies and the implementation of conforming software solutions.
 There is a lot to improve also on the traditional policy side.
-For instance, in the European Union (EU), from which most technology policies nowadays come from in Europe, the associated policy consultations can gather thousands of responses~\cite{Ruohonen24FM}, and it remains unclear how well the voice of EU citizens is heard in the face of heavy lobbying by powerful industry groups.
+For instance, in the European Union (EU), from which most technology policies nowadays come from in Europe, the associated policy consultations can gather thousands of responses~\cite{Ruohonen24FM}, and it remains unclear how well the voices of EU citizens are heard in the face of heavy lobbying by powerful industry groups.
 In addition, policy consultations have obvious limitations in that these are largely non-deliberative and particularly non-iterative.
 Thus, maybe there might be room to pilot citizen platforms also in the EU's future technology policy-making.
+Having said, it remains generally unclear how the potential risk of hijacking or otherwise dominating a deliberation process could be addressed.
+This risk reinforces the earlier points raised about representativeness, facilitation, knowledge-delivery and epistemology in general, and even content moderation.